opendxl/opendxl-domaintools-client-python/pydoc/_sources/basicregistrantmonitorexample.rst.txt

 From the DomainTools
 `Registrant Monitor Documentation <https://www.domaintools.com/resources/api-documentation/registrant-monitor/>`_:

-    The Registrant Monitor API searches the ownership (Whois) records of domain names for specific search terms.
-The product is ideal for monitoring specific domain owners (such as "DomainTools LLC") to be alerted whenever their information appears in a newly-registered domain name.
+    `"The Registrant Monitor API searches the ownership (Whois) records of domain names for specific search terms.
+The product is ideal for monitoring specific domain owners (such as "DomainTools LLC") to be alerted whenever their information appears in a newly-registered domain name."`